Vogelmensch/scanner/paper/scanner-paper.typ

 The intuitive solution to this problem is to search through all possible assignments' discretized matrices, through exhaustive or local search.
 This approach is not ideal for two reasons.
 1. Exhaustive Search has an exponential time complexity, which makes it unusable for bigger matrices (especially the ones features in the original problem description @originalProblem).
 2. Local Search cannot identify invalid inputs.
 We cannot eliminate the need for search entirely (see @exhaustive).
-Still, we can view the problem at a different light.
+Still, we can view the problem in a different light.
 - The results that we are searching for share a common property, which we call the "chunk-property".
 The chunk-property can be exploited to simultaneously identify the values of cells belonging to large groups (see @chunk).
 - Some inputs may have zero or multiple solutions.
 We found two conditions that allow for identifying those kind of inputs early (see @iterate).
-- We performed an exeriment to quantize the number of inputs that can be solved in this way.
+- We performed an experiment to quantize the number of inputs that can be solved in this way.
 We generated random, valid data and checked the number of inputs where the program did not time-out by performing a time-consuming search.
 The results show that we can solve $~ 98 %$ of problems in sub-exponential time (see @analysis).
 While we are able to avoid exhaustive search for most inputs, some inputs still require a full search.
 Thus, further research for faster search algorithms is still required.